-Our machines are often used to make badges, magnets and other products which go on to be sold in various ways.
+A badge maker kit from eBadges is often used to make badges, magnets and other products which go on to be sold in various ways.
 We’ve got some advice on how to sell your handmade crafts the traditional way – at events like craft fairs, markets and shows, which are still really important.
 Of course, sites like Etsy are now a huge marketplace for crafters, which we’ll be looking at in a future blog!

 Don’t just attend the first craft show you come across.
 It’s really important to research the event, the location and the potential audience.
 Think about whether you’re a good fit for it: it’s probably not worth the effort if you make things primarily for a younger audience and the clientele at the craft fair is likely to be elderly!

 Keep an eye out for local events like fairs and markets, and assess how suitable they are for your lovely crafts.
 If it’s a regular event, attend it first to get a feel for it and understand how well your crafts would fit in.